jorelosorio/go-signature/README.md

     sp create-keys --export-path .

-To pack a new message
+To encode a new message

-    sp pack-message --sender "Jorge Osorio" --payload "HOLA" --private-key-path ./private_key.pem
+    sp encode-message --sender "Jorge Osorio" --payload "HOLA" --private-key-path ./private_key.pem

-To pack a new message importing the data from a file
+To encode a new message importing the `payload` from a file

-    sp pack-message --sender "Jorge Osorio" --payload-path ./payload.txt --private-key-path ./private_key.pem
+    sp encode-message --sender "Jorge Osorio" --payload-path ./payload.txt --private-key-path ./private_key.pem

-To unpack a new message
+To decode a new message

-    sp unpack-message --public-key-path ./public_key.pem --base64-message {BASE64_ENCODED_CONTAINER_DATA}
+    sp decode-message --public-key-path ./public_key.pem --base64-message {BASE64_ENCODED_CONTAINER_DATA}

 > If you want more details about a specific command usage use `--help` argument.
-For instance: `sp pack-message --help` .
+For instance: `sp encode-message --help` .
 For general information run `sp --help`.
+There are also shortcuts for the commands in the help description.

 ## Tools